How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Analyze Key Financial Metrics:

-• Price-to-Book (P/B) Ratio: Look for companies trading below their book value.
+• Price-to-Book (P/B) Ratio: Look for companies trading below their book value, ideally targeting structural discounts under 0.8.

-• Price-to-Earnings (P/E) Ratio: Identify stocks with low P/E ratios compared to industry peers.
+• Price-to-Earnings (P/E) Ratio: Identify stocks with low absolute P/E metrics compared to long-term sector averages.

-• Cash Flow Analysis: Focus on companies with strong free cash flow, indicating financial stability.
+• Cash Flow Analysis: Focus heavily on trailing free cash flow yields to confirm real cash generation.

 2. Perform Qualitative Assessments